-Tapan Parikh is an adjunct professor at the School of Information at the University of California, Berkeley.
+Tapan Parikh is an associate professor in the Department of Information Science at Cornell Tech and an adjunct professor at the School of Information at the University of California, Berkeley.
 Tapan's research interests include human-computer interaction (HCI), mobile computing, paper and voice UIs and information technologies for education, governance and international development.
 Tapan and his students have started several technology companies serving community-based organizations (CBOs), non-governmental organizations (NGOs), governments and non-profits.
 He holds a Sc.B. degree in Molecular Modeling with Honors from Brown University, and M.S. and Ph.D. degrees in Computer Science from the University of Washington, where his dissertation won the William Chan Memorial award.
 Tapan has also received the NSF CAREER award, a Sloan Fellowship, was named TR35 Humanitarian of the Year, and has won several best paper awards for his group's work.